-Faculty members are expected to maintain and expect to experience a working environment free from harassment or discrimination based on race, color, gender identification/expression, sexual orientation, age, disability, veteran's status, creed, or national origin.
-Faculty members must maintain and expect to experience the highest standards of academic/creative honesty and professional ethics.
-Violations of these standards include, but are not limited to: assigning grades based on considerations other than the academic, creative, or performance criteria outlined in the course syllabus; claiming intellectual achievements which are not of one's own creation; misrepresenting the nature of publications or creative works by claiming that such works are blind-refereed or juried when they are not; claiming to serve as an officer or board member of a professional society or association when one is not or including another's intellectual/creative contributions in one's works without assigning proper credit, breach of confidentiality in matters concerning tenure and promotion, hiring, and other personnel matters of a sensitive nature; and knowingly falsifying or altering University records/documents.
-These and other such misrepresentations may be grounds for suspension without pay, sanctions such as mandatory counseling, denial of tenure and/or promotion, loss of employment during the probationary period, and may constitute grounds for the forfeiture of tenure.
+Faculty members are expected to maintain and expect to experience a working environment free from harassment or discrimination based on race, color, gender, identification/expression, sexual orientation, age, disability, veteran's status, creed, or national origin.
+Faculty members must maintain and experience the highest standards of professional ethics and academic/creative honesty.
+Violations of these standards include, but are not limited to: breach of confidentiality in matters cencerning tenure and promotion, hiring, matters of personal privacy protected by law, regulation or university policy, assigning grades based on considerations other than the academic, creative, or performance criteria outlined in the course syllabus; claiming intellectual achievements which are not of one's own creation; misrepresenting the nature of publications or creative works by claiming that such works are blind-refereed or juried when they are not; claiming to serve as an officer or board member of a professional society or association when one is not or including another's intellectual/creative contributions in one's works without assigning proper credit, breach of confidentiality in matters concerning tenure and promotion, hiring, and other personnel matters of a sensitive nature; and knowingly falsifying or altering University records/documents.
+These and other such forms of misconduct may be grounds for suspension without pay, sanctions such as mandatory counseling, denial of tenure and/or promotion, loss of employment during the probationary period, and may constitute grounds for the forfeiture of tenure.
 A faculty member may be terminated for cause at any time during the probationary period (see section V. H. for Forfeiture of Tenure regulations and what constitutes cause for termination).